Kcmillamena/F-B-Online-Menu-Updates/README.md

 # F&B-Online-Menu-Updates

-Worked directly and aligned with Walt Disney World on improving the rankings of search results (English & Cantonese) on the Hong Kong Disneyland Website.
-Optimized website search relevancy – identified possible boosts for trending/top-searched keywords.
-Updated Elasticsearch synonym list, e.g., acronyms, correct misspellings, regular synonyms.
+Worked directly with F&B Operations & Integration team and delivered demo on how to upload menus to GitHub repository.
+Created online menu story cards for park and hotel restaurants on the Hong Kong Disneyland Website.
+Provided support for the redirections of on-site menu QR codes and Bitly links in the Hong Kong Disneyland App.